 Pratt Contemporary was founded in 1977 as a fine art printing and publishing studio and has evolved through a multitude of different activities including sculpture, painting and drawing.
-Since its inception the core activity has been printmaking.

-Pratt Contemporary continues to collaborate with artists, presenting exhibitions of their work in the UK and abroad.
+The Studio continues to collaborate with artists, presenting exhibitions of their work in the UK and abroad.

 Facilities for screenprint, intaglio, relief and digital printmaking.
 Master printers Bernard Pratt and Martin Saull each specialise in a particular process, with a shared expertise across the mediums.
 Working in close collaboration with a master printer, artists are given time to explore and experiment with the various printmaking techniques.

 Water-based ink system.

 Prints can be produced up to an image size of 153 x 102 cm | 60 x 40 in.